Ensembl/ensembl-hive/docs/appendix/presentations.rst

 ----------------------------------

 We occasionally run workshops to teach how to use eHive, at the EMBL-EBI and in other institutes too.
-If you are interested in hosting, please contact the Ensembl Helpdesk (http://www.ensembl.org/Help/Contact).
+If you are interested in hosting one, please contact the `Ensembl Helpdesk <http://www.ensembl.org/Help/Contact>`__.

 March 2017, Roslin Institute
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~